Club Nacional de Football 1927 tour of North America

 The 1927 Club Nacional de Football tour of North America covered the United States, Cuba and Mexico.
 After its successful 1925 European tour, the Uruguayan team received worldwide offers and decided to play another series of friendly matches.
 The 21-match tour yielded 15 wins, two draws and one loss; three games were cancelled.
 They scored 75 goals and allowed 20.

 Overview

 A delegation led by José María Delgado, Rodolfo Gorriti, Jose Richling, and the Uruguayan ambassador to the U.S. left Montevideo in February.
 Emilio Servetti Mitre was the coach and Juan Kirschberg the physiotherapist.
-The players were Andrés Mazali, Fausto Batignani, Antonio Urdinarán, Emilio Recoba, Diego Fernández, Queirolo, José Leandro Andrade, Alfredo Zibechi, José Vanzzino, Lorenzo Fernández, Alfredo Ghierra, Santos Urdinarán, Héctor Scarone, Pedro Petrone, Ángel Romano, Héctor Castro, Zoilo Saldombide, Haeberli, José Pedro Cea and Finamore.
+The players were Andrés Mazali, Fausto Batignani, Antonio Urdinarán, Emilio Recoba, José Leandro Andrade, Alfredo Zibechi, José Vanzzino, Lorenzo Fernández, Alfredo Ghierra, Santos Urdinarán, Héctor Scarone, Pedro Petrone, Ángel Romano, Héctor Castro, Zoilo Saldombide, José Pedro Cea, Conrado Haeberli, Diego Fernández, Fortunato Queirolo and the argentinian Horacio Finamore.

 U.S. games

 Nacional's arrival generated enthusiasm, since several players were champions at the Olympics in Paris three years earlier.
 The fact that José Leandro Andrade was African American evoked support from fans.
 Association football was not widespread, and their opponents were professional representatives of European countries.
 The football was violent, comparable to American football.
 An American said at the beginning of the tour, "We are going to beat them at any price".

 The debut was a 6–1 victory over Indiana Flooring before 20,000 spectators.
 From the beginning the press was surprised by Nacional's play, especially that of Hector Scarone and José Leandro Andrade.
 The tour's second match, against the Brooklyn Wanderers, ended in a 2–2 draw before 15,000 spectators.
 The draw was celebrated by the locals, because of Nacional's status as Olympic champions and their past performance.
 When the game was tied 1–1 Diego Fernández began bleeding from a blow between the eyes, which caused a fight with Morris and Lyall which was stopped by the police.
 The referee sent Fernández off, and he was replaced by José Andrade.

 The next game was against the Newark Skeeters.
 It was suspended after 20 minutes with Newark leading 1–0 because José Pedro Cea exchanged blows with local player Daley.
 The fight spread, and almost 500 people charged onto the pitch before the police arrived.
 Although the referee was willing to continue play, the match was indefinitely suspended to prevent another riot.